Evernote: Moleskine

 In August 2012, Moleskine partnered with Evernote to produce a digital-friendly notebook with specially designed pages and stickers for smartphone syncing.

 Samsung

 All Samsung Galaxy Note 3 phablets included a free one-year subscription to Evernote Premium.

 Telefónica Digital

 On August 13, 2013, The New York Times reported that Telefónica Digital and Evernote entered into a global partnership agreement, giving Brazilian customers free access to Evernote Premium for one year.

-Under this global deal, Telefónica users in Costa Rica, Guatemala, Panama, the UK, and Spain were also offered the promotion.
+Under this global deal, Telefónica users in Costa Rica, Guatemala, Panama, the United Kingdom, and Spain were also offered the promotion.

 Incidents

 Data loss

 The service has experienced several cases of losing customer data.

 Denial-of-service attacks

 On June 11, 2014, Evernote suffered a distributed denial-of-service attack that prevented customers from accessing their information.
 The attackers demanded a ransom, which Evernote refused to pay.

 A denial-of-service attack on August 8, 2014, resulted in a brief period of downtime for evernote.com; service was quickly restored.